devubu/hello/go/hello/README.md

+## Install package (Provides 32-bit libraries and support for compiling and linking 32-bit Go programs on a 64-bit system)
+    sudo apt install -y gcc-multilib

 ## Compile the Go Program (statically linked by default and will default to using the architecture of your current system's CPU)
     go build hello.go